Ajapaik/Odroid_m1_backup_sbc/README.md

-This is documentation for nodes which are doing backups.
+This is documentation for backup devices.
+Target for the device is to do daily backup so that it will survive electrical blackouts and network problems without failing.

 # Workflow

-TLDR:
 1. Wake up from suspend
 2. Update eink display that backup is started
 3. Send heartbeat information to remote server